Muirfield Village

-Muirfield Village is an “upscale” golf-oriented community in the central United States, located in Dublin, Ohio, a suburb north of Columbus.
+Muirfield Village is a golf-oriented community in the central United States, located in Dublin, Ohio, a suburb north of Columbus.

 Origins

 Founded by Jack Nicklaus, it is named after Muirfield, Scotland, where he won the first of his three Open titles in 1966 to complete the first of his three career grand slams.
 The village contains an eponymous golf course that hosts the Memorial Tournament, a PGA Tour event played each spring since its inception in 1976.
 A bronze sculpture of Nicklaus mentoring a young golfer, unveiled in 1999, is located in the wide median of Muirfield Drive.

 Although the land for the Muirfield Village Golf Club was acquired in 1966, construction began six years later and the golf club officially opened in May 1974, the same year that homes began to be sold.
 Muirfield Village is one of the wealthiest and most notable neighborhoods in Central Ohio, and has been home to many local CEOs and celebrities including Jack Hanna, Urban Meyer, Bobby Rahal and many Columbus Blue Jackets players.
 The community master plan and site development was designed by Bassett Associates of Lima, Ohio.

-Muirfield Village functions as its own taxing unit with power to raise money for street lights, landscaping, and other municipal-like functions, despite being within the city of Dublin.
-It has its own neighborhood council for residents to participate in.
+The Muirfield Village Homeowners Association has a mandatory dues structure for the 2,400 homes that pays for landscaping and many amenities, including 2 swimming pools, multiple lighted tennis and pickleball courts, two splashpads, 2 children's playgrounds, a 14 acre nature preserve, 29 miles of pathways some of which go through tunnels under roads or on bridges over streams.
+It also has a free for residents walk-on 6 hole golf course complete with bunkers and a pond for a water hazard.
+Unveiled in 2026 is a new outdoor sculpture, S'Wing, modeled after both the iconic arc of Jack Nicklaus' golf "swing," and he arc of a bird's "wings" in flight.